Vaproh/nvim/readme.md

 > **Note**: This config is constantly being updated.
 So, you can expect removal and addition of features.

-Dive into **nvim** to transform your coding environment into a feature-rich, efficient workspace!

 ## Table of Contents

 - [Installation](#installation)